Fredrik Gertten: Legal battle with Bananas

-Fredrik Gertten's film Bananas!* (2009) exposed the battle of Nicaraguan fruit workers against the international corporation Dole.
-Following the release of the film, the banana giant opted to sue Gertten, his company and the film's producer Margarete Jangård.
+Fredrik Gertten's film Bananas!* (2009) documented the battle of Nicaraguan fruit workers against the international corporation Dole.
+Following the release of the film, the banana giant opted to sue Gertten, his company, and the film's producer, Margarete Jangård.
 The film gained wide support from the Riksdag and the case was withdrawn within two months.
-The battle accompanying the film along with the freedom of speech led Gertten to several awards, including Anna Politkovskaya Freedom of Speech Award.
+The battle accompanying the film led Gertten to several awards, including Anna Politkovskaya Freedom of Speech Award.
 The film was also awarded the Fuf-award, a yearly prize for especially meaningful efforts in international development and assistance work by the Swedish Association for Development.

 Following the legal case, Max, a Swedish fast-food chain, discontinued serving Dole's fruit salad at its restaurants.
 In addition, the sales of FairTrade bananas in Sweden increased from 5 percent market share to 10.

-Big Boys Gone Bananas!* (2011), a film examining the legal process behind Bananas!*, was premiered at Sundance Film Festival and has also been shown at Toronto, IDFA and Berlinale film festivals, reaching an audience in more than 80 countries.
+Big Boys Gone Bananas!* (2011), a film examining the legal process behind Bananas!*, was premiered at Sundance Film Festival and has also been shown at Toronto, IDFA and Berlinale film festivals.

 Films about Malmö

 During the earlier years of WG Film, Gertten used Malmö as a baseline.
 He has both documented and critically examined the city's social transformations since the 1980s.
 Often co-produced, his documentaries about Malmö have addressed Malmö FF and Zlatan Ibrahimovic, in their successes and adversities (True Blue, 1998; True Blue 2; 2001; The Way Back, 2002; Becoming Zlatan, 2016).

 Other Gertten's films based in Malmö address the construction of the Öresund Bridge (Walking on Water, 2000), termination of the newspaper Arbetet (The Death of a Working Man's Newspaper, 2001), demolition of the Kockums Crane (Bye Bye Malmö, 2003) and the story of the Turning Torso (The Socialist, the Architect, and the Twisted Tower, 2005).

-Dr Pei-Sze Chow's doctoral thesis researching the history of Öresund describes three of Gertten's films (Walking on Water, 2000; Bye Bye Malmö, 2003; The Socialist, the Architect, and the Twisted Tower, 2005) as a documentation of human relations surrounding the construction of various landmarks in the beginning of the 2000s.
-According to Chow, Gertten's films can be viewed as an unplanned trilogy of cinematic portraits which link socio-politic changes and architectural transformation.